HackYourFuture/Project/documentation/guide-newproject.md

 }
 ```

-Now, accessing `http://localhost:8080/` will trigger static middleware to serve `public/index.html` (if index.html file is available it gets served automatically) file which will request `http://localhost:8080/style.css` (check network tab) and get content of
+Now, accessing `http://localhost:8080/` will trigger static middleware to serve `public/index.html` (if index.html file is available it gets served automatically) file which will request `http://localhost:8080/style.css` (check the Network tab) and get content of `public/style.css`.
-`public/style.css`.

 Note that our `app.get('/', ...);` route is not triggered anymore.
 Reason for that is, if express.static could find a file by requested name, next() function will NOT be called.
 If there is no such file, next() function will be executed.
 You can try it by accessing not existing asset, like `http://localhost:8080/app.js` and changing `app.get('/', ...);` to `app.get('*', ...);` for example.
 You will see "index page, triggered by GET /" message in browser.